-- A. Development proposals should be designed from inception to create, conserve, enhance and manage green spaces and connective chains of green infrastructure, as identified on the Policies Maps, the delivery of a minimum 10% biodiversity net gain for local people and wildlife is required.
-In particular proposals that seek to improve the connectivity between wildlife areas and green spaces, and where they accord with Policy S9 of the Mid Devon Local Plan, will be supported. - B. Development which would result in the loss of ancient woodland, aged trees, or veteran trees will not be supported. - C. Proposals for development must be supported by a biodiversity appraisal, which must demonstrate how negative impacts would be minimised and biodiversity net gain achieved. - D. Particular regard should be given to development proposals near to Tidcombe Fen SSSI, to ensure that surface-water run-off is prevented.
+- A. Development proposals should be designed from inception to create, conserve, enhance and manage green spaces and connective chains of green infrastructure, as identified on the Policies Maps.
+Proposals should include biodiversity net gain, which as a minimum meets national policy requirements.
+In particular proposals that seek to improve the connectivity between wildlife areas and green spaces, and where they accord with Policy S9 of the Mid Devon Local Plan, will be supported. - B. In accordance with national policy, proposals which would result in the loss of ancient woodland, aged trees, or veteran trees will be refused unless there are wholly exceptional reasons, and a suitable compensation strategy exists. - C. Proposals for development must be supported by a biodiversity appraisal, which must demonstrate how negative impacts would be minimised and biodiversity net gain achieved. - D. Particular regard should be given to development proposals near to Tidcombe Fen SSSI, to ensure that all drainage proposals demonstrate that they will have no adverse impact on the SSSI.

-Conformity Reference: NP Objective: 5; MDDC Local Plan Review: S1, S9, S10, S14, DM24; NPPF: 131, 174, 175, 179, 180
+Conformity Reference: NP Objective: 5; Mid Devon Local Plan (adopted 2020): S1, S9, S10, S14, DM24; NPPF: 131, 174, 175, 179, 180